 7) Do not obsess over the competition

-Do not bother about competitors, care only about the customers.
-If you focus too much on the competition, you forget the goal for which you launched your company.
-You lose your focus, and the customers start to wonder whether the competition is actually better at your job.
+As said before, rather than obsess over what your competitors are doing, you should focus on your customers’ needs.
+If you focus too much on the competition, you forget the goal for which you launched your company, you lose your focus, and the customers start to wonder whether the competition is actually better than you are.

 “When [competitors are] in the shower in the morning, they’re thinking about how they’re going to get ahead of one of their top competitors.
 Here in the shower, we’re thinking about how we are going to invent something on behalf of a customer.”

 8) Know when to ignore the hierarchy chain

 When looking for solutions to problems within companies, bosses often ignore the advice or suggestions from junior members of the team.
 Bezos advises every founder of a startup not to be that guy.
 Rather, you have to understand that even as your company grows, ideas from junior employees can do so much good for the company.